 How to Probe the Pork Butt

-Your pellet smoker likely comes with 1-2 probes which are inserted into the thickest part of the butt and give you a real-time feedback of the current temperature of the butt.
-You can place these in the pork butt in the beginning of the cook, or after about 4 hours.
+Your pellet smoker likely comes with 1-2 probes which are inserted into the thickest part of the butt and give you real-time feedback of the current temperature of the pork shoulder roast.
+You can place these in the pork butt at the beginning of the cook, or after about 4 hours.

-Finally, when you insert the probe it is absolutely essential to avoid the probe touching a bone (if you selected a bone in cut).
-If the probe touches a bone, in any type of barbecue, you will receive a reading of the bone which can be 15-20 degrees hotter than the surrounding meat.
+When you insert the probe it is absolutely essential to avoid the probe touching a bone if you selected a bone in cut.
+If the probe touches a bone in any type of barbecue, you will receive a temperature reading of the bone which can be 15-20 degrees hotter than the surrounding meat.